Permify/permify/README.md

 ## Example Access Check

 Permify helps you convert & sync authorization data to a database you point at with a YAML config file.
 And after you model your authorization with Permify's DSL - Permify Schema, you can perform access checks with a single call anywhere on your app.
+Access decisions made according to stored relational tuples.

 **Request**